peter50216/pwntools-ruby/README.md

 So this is an attempt to create such library.

 There's almost NOTHING here now.
+(Edit: there's something here now, but not much :wink:)
 Going to implement important things (socket, tubes, asm/disasm, pack/unpack utilities) first.
 Would try to have consistent naming with original pwntools, and do things in Ruby style.